About Ford Motor Saline Stamping Plant Michigan

 Pipefitters and Steamfitters

-Pipefitters and steamfitters who installed, maintained, and repaired the plant’s steam and hot-water systems — many organized through Pipefitters Local 636 — may have worked directly alongside asbestos-insulated pipe systems, cut pipe and removed asbestos-containing insulation to access joints, worked in pipe trenches and tunnels where asbestos fibers accumulated in enclosed air, and handled asbestos-containing rope packing and gasket materials from suppliers including Crane Co.
-Members who rotated between the Saline plant and other Ford or automotive supplier facilities in the region may have experienced cumulative exposure across multiple sites.
+Pipefitters and steamfitters who installed, maintained, and repaired the plant’s steam and hot-water systems — many organized through Pipefitters Local 636 — may have worked directly alongside asbestos-insulated pipe systems, cut pipe and removed asbestos-containing insulation to access joints, worked in pipe trenches and tunnels where asbestos fibers accumulated in enclosed air, and handled asbestos-containing rope packing and gasket materials from suppliers including Members who rotated between the Saline plant and other Ford or automotive supplier facilities in the region may have experienced cumulative exposure across multiple sites.

 A mesothelioma diagnosis after years of pipefitting work at Michigan automotive plants demands immediate legal attention.
 Michigan’s statute of limitations runs from the date of diagnosis — not the date of exposure.
 Every day without legal counsel is a day closer to losing your right to recover compensation.